Billing refactor

 60% felt amount due should reflect payment immediately

-80% missed messaging on confirmation modal that said it could take 24 hrs for amount due to reflect payment
+80% missed messaging that said it could take 24 hrs for amount due to reflect payment

-71% were unable to find unenroll in Auto Pay.
-We had a bit of a deceptive pattern.
+71% were unable to find unenroll in Auto Pay

-Participants were looking for enroll in Auto Pay from the make a payment flow
+People were looking for enroll in Auto Pay from the make a payment flow or when adding a new saved payment method

 Usability heuristics